Arfan Bhatti: Personal life

 Bhatti has been married three times, he first married a Pakistani woman in 2003 whom he had been engaged to since 1995.
 They had three children together.
-They were later divorced, and Bhatti was in 2012 charged for domestic violence against his ex-wife and children, and at the same time lost custody of his children.
+They were later divorced, and Bhatti was in 2012 charged with domestic violence against his ex-wife and children, and at the same time lost custody of his children.

 He subsequently had Muslim marriages with two other women, first with Norwegian-Algeri flight stewardess Maryam Salvesen in 2010 and later with Norwegian-Pakistani Aisha Shezadi in 2012.
-The same year it ended in divorce, when he text messaged her while he was away in Pakistan.
-The couple had one son together, who died shortly after Shezadi took him to Syria with her in late 2014.
+His marriage to Shezadi went badly and he left her shortly after the wedding and divorced her while he was in Pakistan.
+The couple had one son together, Salahuddin, who died shortly after Shezadi took him to Syria with her in late 2014.

 According to court documents he has at least one other child.
 Bhatti had a romantic relationship with a journalist for the television station TV 2 in 2006, in the period before the attack against the Oslo Synagogue.